KQM-git/TCL/characters/electro/lisa.md

 This effect can only occur once every 5s.

 * The pulse visual effect and cooldown are not initiated when not in combat, but will still apply **Conductive** stacks nearby.
+* The radius of this effect is 5m and its height is seemingly infinite, regardless of whether or not Lisa is in combat.

 {% endtab %}
 {% endtabs %}